With no real government, can Thailand escape recession?

 Finance Minister Kittirat Na Ranong had said the projects could add one percentage point a year to economic growth over several years but they were effectively scrapped when a court ruled them illegal in March.

-Thailand's top steel producer, Sahaviriya Steel Industries Pcl (SSI.BK), said on Monday it now expected 2014 sales to be flat at 2.1 million metric tons.
+Thailand's top steel producer, Sahaviriya Steel Industries Pcl (SSI.BK), said on Monday it now expected 2014 sales to be flat at 2.1 million tonnes.
 It had forecast a 15 percent rise.

 "The political situation has dampened domestic demand for steel and we have seen a slowdown since November and December," Chief Executive Win Viriyaprapaikit said.